danieldoh/danieldoh.github.io/content/project/VIP/index.md

 ## Motivations

 **Detecting Cracks and Scratches**

-    - Keep public safety
+  - Ensure public safety.
-    - Prevent further damages
+  - Prevent further damages.

 **Approach**
-    - Using 3D program (Houdini) to create a dataset.
+  - Use a 3D program (Houdini) to create a dataset.
-    - Using semantic segmentation network to detect cracks and scratches.
+  - Apply a semantic segmentation network to detect cracks and scratches.

 **Why 3D Program**
   - Can generate a large amount of data easily.
-    - Problem: Cracks and scratches could look similar from certain angles.
+  - Problem: Cracks and scratches may look similar from certain angles due to lighting.
     - Can be distinguished by changing viewpoints.

 ## Contribution